Prince William Composite Squadron

 Who We Are

-Prince William Composite Squadron (VA-102) consists of nearly 170 adult and youth members from diverse backgrounds, volunteering together to serve our community, state, and Nation.
+Prince William Composite Squadron (VA-102) consists of over 75 adult and youth members from diverse backgrounds, volunteering together to serve our community, state, and nation.

 Civil Air Patrol senior members are adult volunteers (ages 18+) who want to use their experiences and skills to serve their community.
 Senior members serve as pilots, aircrew, radio operators, administrators, public affairs officers, ground team members, and mentors for youth.